Code-Screen/candidates/docs/beginTest.md

 <br>

-The `First name`, `Last name`, and `Email address` fields are already auto-populated.
-You will just need to enter your `GitHub` username.

-Once you enter your `GitHub` username, please click the `Continue` button to proceed.
+You will just need to enter your `GitHub` username, and then click the `Continue` button to proceed.

 You will now see a screen similar to the following: